baconjs/bacon.js/README.md

 `property.onEnd(f)` subscribes a callback to stream end.
 The function will be called when the source stream of the property ends.

+'property.assign(obj, method, [param...])` calls the method of the given object with each value of this Property.
+You can optionally supply arguments which will be used as the first arguments of the method call.
+For instance, if you want to assign your Property to the "disabled" attribute of a JQuery object, you can do this:

+    myProperty.assign($("#my-button"), "attr", "disabled")

+A simpler example would be to toggle the visibility of an element based on a Property:

+    myProperty.assign($("#my-button"), "toggle")

+Note that the `assign` method is just a handy shortcut for using `onValue`.

 `property.combine(property2, f)` combines the latest values of the two properties using a two-arg function.